Rhinos Without Borders is an initiative aimed at combating the scourge of rhino poaching in Africa.

 Since 2008, more than 7000 rhinos have been poached in South Africa poached in South Africa, severely affecting the African icon’s numbers.
 With a rhino killed at an average rate of one every eight hours, there are more rhinos being poached than born every year. &Beyond believes that translocations are fundamental to secure the survival of this endangered species.
 This initiative was designed to help counter the scourge of poaching and preserve this rare African icon for future generations.

 Botswana was carefully selected for its extremely low poaching rates, thanks in part to its “no tolerance” policy when encountering potential threats.
-Each rhino, when translocated, will be fitted with specially designed telemetry devices for ongoing research and monitoring purposes.
+Each rhino, when translocated, is fitted with specially designed telemetry devices for ongoing research and monitoring purposes.

 As part of the process of transferring skills and preparing for the arrival of the rhino, &Beyond provided intensive tracking and monitoring training for game scouts from Botswana, held at &Beyond Phinda Private Game Reserve.
 The game scouts were familiarised with the use of the satellite collars and tracking equipment intended to monitor the movement and behaviour of the six rhino after their release.
 A portion of this equipment, as well as anti-poaching uniforms and binoculars, was supplied by the Chipembere Rhino Foundation.